Ralim/IronOS/Documentation/DebugMenu.md

 - **QC** input (We used QC2/3 negotiation for current supply)
 - **PD W. VBus** input (We used the PD subsystem to negotiate for the current supply); and VBus is connected to your input power source
 - **PD No VBus** input (We used the PD subsystem to negotiate for the current supply); and VBus is **NOT** connected to your input power source
-- If you successfully modified the Pinecil to support 24 V by cutting the trace line to Vbus, then 'PD No VBus' displays on screen.
+- If you successfully modified the Pinecil to support 24V by cutting the trace line to Vbus, or it is not requiered (i.e. late model V1) then 'PD No VBus' displays on screen, see PD Debug [below](/Documentation/DebugMenu.md#PD).
-- Connect to any PD USB power to check Vbus status.
-It will not show any PD message when Pinecil is powered by DC port, QC, or USB 5 V (non-PD).

 ### Max